digitalservicebund/ris-norms/regex/README.md

 - run the tool to fetch the final regex
 - insert the final regex [here](https://github.com/digitalservicebund/ris-norms/blob/main/backend/src/main/java/de/bund/digitalservice/ris/norms/application/service/ReferenceService.java#L131)
 ## Obstacles
 The bitter pill of the current approach is, that one needs to check if the regex in Java code was altered in the meantime.
-Meaning if someone touched the regex there without changing it here, the next time a rendered regex will be inserted there, the changes will be overridden.
+Meaning if someone touched the regex there without changing it here, the next time a rendered regex will be inserted there, the changes will be overwritten.

 Therefore:
 - Before altering anything, render the regex and compare it with what is in the ReferenceService in the backend.